looks great around my pond

 Soil Requirements: fertile, moist, moderately flooded

 Flower Form: Primarily found in large areas of water such as ponds, marshes, and lakes, the Yellow Iris is a beautiful, tall plant which can grow up to heights of six feet.
 The leaves and flowers of this regal plant can often be seen above the water.
 The Yellow Iris is commonly found throughout Ireland, Britain and all of Europe.
-It can also be found in part of North and South America, where it has been introduced.
-The Yellow Iris is unique in that it has evolved in ways which make pollination easier.
-The roots and bulb of the Yellow Iris are thick and fleshy, and the petals are narrow and rhombus shaped.
-The petals are also relatively flat, which facilitates pollen transfer by insects.
+It is also located in part of North and South America, where it has been introduced.